Africa May Leapfrog Traditional Banking

 The combination of ubiquitous internet-connected mobile devices and digital currency presents a tremendous opportunity to radically expand access to financial services on a worldwide basis.

 Beyond just mobile payments and access to banking infrastructure, several African economies are the product of mismanaged currency policy.
-Zimbabwe’s legacy of collapsed currency, with inflation reaching a nauseating 231,000,000% in mid-2008, is a prime example of such disastrous government intervention.
+Zimbabwe’s legacy of collapsed currency, with inflation reaching 231,000,000% in 2008, is a prime example of such disastrous government intervention.
 The hyperinflation that crippled Zimbabwe was largely caused by currency being too liberally printed, a swollen stock of money chasing a diminished supply of goods.

 Bitcoin may not be the definitive answer for the masses that remain unbanked, but it is certainly a step towards a brighter future.

 Governments in Africa will have diminished options for instituting thoughtless policies once bitcoin is adopted by the populous.
 The hotspots for adoption will be most apparent in geographies which have a very unreliable currency and lack mature financial infrastructure.
-Out of all the nations of Earth, African countries stand to benefit the most from financial technology such as bitcoin.
+Out of all the regions on Earth, African countries stand to benefit the most from financial technology such as bitcoin.

 There are as many different private key combinations as there are physical atoms in the known universe.